aws/aws-cdk/packages/aws-cdk-lib/aws-backup/README.md

 If not specified, a new IAM role with a managed policy for backup will be created for the selection.
 The `BackupSelection` implements `IGrantable`.

-You can set `allowBackups` to false and attach your role to the plan if you don't want to use the managed policy.
+You can set `attachBackupPolicy` to false and attach your role to the plan if you don't want to use the managed policy.

 ```ts